AD-SDL/polybot-web-service/README.md

 ### Configuring PolyBot

-The web service and planner are configured using environment variables, which can be stored in the `.env` file in the run directory.
+Configure the web service and planner using environment variables, which can be stored in the `.env` file in the run directory.
 Key variables include:

 - `ROBOT_URL`: URL of the Robot Scheduler